-1See McFadden (1976) and Anderson et al. (1992) for surveys.
+&lt;sup>1See McFadden (1976), Anderson et al. (1992), and Train (2009) for surveys.

-2Luce and Suppes (1965, p.
+&lt;sup>2Luce and Suppes (1965, p.
 338) attribute this result to Holman and Marley (unpublished).
-See McFadden (1974) and Yellott (1977) for a proof that a random utility model generates the logit model only if the noise terms are extreme value distributed.
+See McFadden (1974) and Yellott (1977) for the proof that a random utility model generates the logit model only if the noise terms are extreme value distributed.

-3Rational inattention has mostly been applied in macroeconomic contexts.
-The major applications have been consumption-savings problems (Sims, 2006; Luo, 2008; Tutino, 2009), price setting (Mackowiak and Wiederholt, 2009; Woodford, 2009; Matejka, 2010a,b), and portfolio choices (Van Nieuwerburgh and Veldkamp, 2010; Mondria, tractable if one assumes the agent is acquiring information about a normally-distributed quantity and the objective function is quadratic, as under these assumptions the DM chooses normally distributed signals.
-Beyond this situation, however, the continuous-choice rational inattention model must be solved numerically.
-In contrast, we show here that the discrete-choice version of the rational inattention model is extremely tractable.
-Because discrete choices arise in many economic contexts, we expect that these results will be useful in applying the rational inattention framework to a number of questions.
+&lt;sup>3Rational inattention has mostly been applied in macroeconomic contexts.
+The major applications have been consumption-savings problems (Sims, 2006; Luo, 2008; Tutino, 2009), price setting (Mackowiak and Wiederholt, 2009; Woodford, 2009; Matejka, 2010a,b), and portfolio choices (Van Nieuwerburgh and Veldkamp, 2010; Mondria, 2010).
+In a microeconomic context, Yang (2010) uses rational inattention to endogenize the information structure in a global game.

-Using our new derivation of the logit model we can view its features and flaws from a different perspective.
-For example, we can address Debreu's (1960) well-known criticism of the multinomial logit.
-Debreus's critique is best presented in the form of an example: The agent is confronted with a choice between a yellow bus and a train and selects each with probability 1/2.
-If a red bus is introduced to the choice set and the agent is thought to be indifferent between the two buses then it makes sense to think that each bus is equally likely to be selected.
-Then it follows from the multinomial logit that each of the buses and the train is selected with probability 1/3.
-Debreu argued that this is counterintuitive because duplicating one option should not materially change the choice problem.
+duplicating one option should not materially change the choice problem.
 We formalize the notion of duplicate options as a scenario in which two options have perfectly correlated values.
 That is, the prior is asymmetric because the correlation between two options is higher than it is between other pairs of options.
 Given this asymmetry in the prior, we no longer expect the multinomial logit to hold exactly, but rather the values should be adjusted for their a priori attractiveness.
 We show that in this situation, the rationally inattentive agent does not display the counterintuitive behavior that Debreu criticized.
 In particular, we show that a rationally inattentive agent treats two duplicate options as a single option.
-In the bus example, 2010).

-the DM chooses each bus with probability 1/4 and the train with probability 1/2.
+In the bus example, the DM chooses each bus with probability 1/4 and the train with probability 1/2.

 When Debreu presented the critique that is now known as the bus problem, he was responding to Luce's Choice Axiom from which the multinomial logit follows.
 The central idea of the Choice Axiom is the property of independence of irrelevant alternatives (IIA), which states that the ratio of choice probabilities associated with two options should not depend on the other options that are available.
 Given that we have just claimed that the rationally inattentive agent violates this property in the bus problem, one might reasonably ask how our work still generates a multinomial logit.
-The answer is that when the prior is asymmetric the values of the options are adjusted for their a priori attractiveness.
+The answer is that when the prior is asymmetric, the values of the options are adjusted for their a priori attractiveness.
 This adjustment breaks the IIA property.
+Yet, when the options are a priori symmetric, they have the same a priori attractiveness.
+In this case, no adjustment occurs and the IIA property holds.

 The rational inattention framework uses information theory (Shannon, 1948) to measure the amount of information that the DM acquires about the choice environment.
 In information theory, a probability distribution is associated with an amount of entropy.
 If one acquires some information that leads to a reduction in uncertainty, the entropy of the posterior distribution is smaller than the entropy of the prior distribution.
 The reduction in entropy is a measure of the amount of information that has been acquired.
-We note that there is a close connection between Shannon's axiomatic derivation of entropy as a natural measure of information and Luce's (1959) Choice Axiom, which can be used to derive the multinomial logit.
-An equivalent statement of the Choice Axiom is that the choice probabilities should not change if one chooses through a two-stage procedure in which one first chooses a subset of the options and then makes a selection from that subset as opposed to a one-stage procedure in which one directly makes a selection from the full set of options.
-In Shannon's (1948) seminal paper, he actually discusses the amount of information conveyed by a choice.
-He places three requirements on the measure of information communicated by choosing an element from a set of discrete alternatives.
-Among these requirements is the requirement that it should be irrelevant if one first chooses a subset of the options and then chooses from that subset.4 The parallel between the Choice Axiom and Shannon's axiom is clear and Luce comments on this similarity soon after stating the Choice Axiom.
-As a result of this connection, our rationally inattentive agent will not gain anything from violating the Choice Axiom because the amount of information acquired is the same regardless of whether the agent makes the selection in two stages or one.
+Luce (1959) notes that there is a close connection between Shannon's axiomatic derivation of entropy as a natural measure of information and the Choice Axiom.